 Choosing the right logistics provider can prevent you from such hassle.
 You as a customer determine the urgency of your shipment.
 Getting a loading priority, an equipment and space prioritisation for your cargo can be the most efficient way for the most time-sensitive cargo.

 Another factor that should not be forgotten is that your cargo can get damaged during its transportation.
-Damages can happen – even though they don’t regularly.
+Damages can happen,even if they're rare.

-What you can do to avoid container delays
+What you can do to avoid shipping delays

 At Twill, we are trying our utmost to manage expectations towards our customers around space and equipment availability at each port.
-We also inform you continuously about the current shipping situation via our knowledge hub and email.
+We also inform you continuously about the current shipping situation,including delays, via our knowledge hub and email.